Your Turn: How Are Poor Countries Portrayed By Aid Groups And The Media?

 It's an idea that is now spreading around on Twitter in the global development community.

-Maybe the reason President Donald Trump called El Salvador, Haiti and nations in Africa "shithole countries" is because of the way the media and aid groups portray poor countries.
+Maybe the reason President Trump called El Salvador, Haiti and nations in Africa "shithole countries" is the way the media and aid groups portray poor countries.

-The idea was brought up by Owen Barder, the vice president of the Center for Global Development, a think tank on international issues like aid and poverty, in a Tweet he posted on Friday:
+The idea was brought up by Owen Barder, the vice president of the Center for Global Development, a think tank on international issues like aid and poverty, in a tweet he posted on Friday:

 Aid workers, NGOs and aid agencies: if you paint developing countries as potential sources of terrorism, disease and unwanted migration to justify your budgets, don’t be surprised if politicians join you in denigrating those countries.— Owen Barder (@owenbarder) January 12, 2018

-Note: Editor's note: NPR has decided in this case to spell out the vulgar word that the president reportedly used because it meets our standard for use of offensive language: It is "absolutely integral to the meaning and spirit of the story being told."